Ask, Thirst, Desire

 This seems like an open invitation, and that the initiative rests with the asker, not the Giver.
 Are you thirsty enough to ask?

 The apostle Paul, when he writes about the manifestation of the gifts of the Holy Spirit, encourages believers to “desire spiritual gifts, but especially that you may prophesy.”
 (See 1 Corinthians 14:1) There are nine gifts that we must desire, especially the gift of prophecy.
-Interesting: desire the gifts – sounds like being thirsty for them!
-In 1 Corinthians chapter 14 Paul teaches on the vocal gifts – tongues, interpretation of tongues and prophecy because they edify, exhort and comfort the church (Verse 3).
+The desire for the gifts sounds like being thirsty for them!
+In 1 Corinthians chapter 14 Paul teaches on the vocal gifts – tongues, interpretation of tongues, and prophecy because they edify, exhort and comfort the church (Verse 3).
 Tongues has the further ability to edify the speaker.
 Would it not be God’s will for the church as a body and individual believers to be edified?
 It certainly cannot be that this wonderful gift is meant only for a chosen few!

 For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
 (1 Cor.
 14:14)

 It takes a lot of surrender and faith to speak words that make no sense to your mind.
-Yet it is a wonderful thought that we can surpass the limitations of our minds in our prayers, speak mysteries to God and edify ourselves by speaking in tongues.
+Yet it is a wonderful thought that we can surpass the limitations of our minds in our prayers, speak mysteries to God, and edify ourselves by speaking in tongues.
 It is hard to imagine that a loving and gracious God would not give this gift to all His children.

 “For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call.”
 (Acts 2:39)